 - McKay School of Education Scholarships Limited scholarship funding is available based on financial need through the McKay School of Education.
 The online application deadline is the end of March for the following Fall semester.
-For more information, see the webpage or contact Education Support Services 801-422-3426 or ess@byu.edu. - District Sabbaticals Contact your district to learn about sabbatical opportunities, criteria and applications, and deadlines. - Federal Student Loans - Personal Loans
+For more information, see the webpage or contact Education Support Services -801-422-3426 or ess@byu.edu. - District Sabbaticals Contact your district to learn about sabbatical opportunities, criteria and applications, and deadlines.
+Some district sabbatical deadlines are as early as October. - Federal Student Loans - Personal Loans